vogsphar/logback-gelf/README.md

 * **connectTimeout**: Maximum time (in milliseconds) to wait for establishing a connection.
 A value of 0 disables the connect timeout.
 Default: 15,000 milliseconds.
 * **reconnectInterval**: Time interval (in seconds) after an existing connection is closed and re-opened.
-A value of 0 disables automatic reconnects.
-Default: 300 seconds.
+A value of -1 disables automatic reconnects.
+Default: 60 seconds.
 * **maxRetries**: Number of retries.
 A value of 0 disables retry attempts.
 Default: 2.
 * **retryDelay**: Time (in milliseconds) between retry attempts.
 Ignored if maxRetries is 0.
   Default: 3,000 milliseconds.
 * **poolSize**: Number of concurrent tcp connections (minimum 1).
 Default: 2.
 * **poolMaxWaitTime**: Maximum amount of time (in milliseconds) to wait for a connection to become available from the pool.
+A value of -1 disables the timeout.
 Default: 5,000 milliseconds.

 `de.siegmar.logbackgelf.GelfTcpTlsAppender`